By Amanda Hamman

 Get Artsy at Nellie Dog Pottery

 Nellie Dog Pottery is a Paint Your Own Pottery Studio.
 Walk-in and choose from over 200 pottery projects, as well as canvas art!
-Classes resume later this summer, but in the meantime, pick some “Pottery To Go,” or bring the painting party to you with “Parties To Go” and their “Art To Go” kits.
+Classes fill up quickly, so be sure to book now.
+In the meantime, you can pick up some "Pottery To Go," or bring the painting party to you with "Parties To Go."

-Shop for fun clothes and accessories at Rustic Gals Boutique, unique handpicked, artisan-made goods at Totem Supply Co., or new and used books at the cozy Wheatberry Books (you can also pickup a Summer Reading Challenge BINGO card at the counter, or print one from online).
+Shop for fun clothes and accessories at Rustic Gals Boutique, unique handpicked, artisan-made goods at Totem Supply Co., or new and used books at the cozy Wheatberry Books (where you can join the Wheatberry Book Club or register your own!).
 There are also a few unique antique stores to peruse as well.

 Ivy’s Home and Garden has been a staple to downtown Chillicothe since 1998.
 Located on the corner of Paint and Water Streets, Ivy’s is always stocked with unique gift products, including exclusive name brands.
 Ivy’s is known for their elaborate and gorgeous window displays and their carriage rides for special events.